AlexeyAlexey/http3_server/README.md

 # Http3Server

-It is a stream server
+It is a stream server.
+I use it for [Video Conference app](https://github.com/AlexeyAlexey/video_conference)

-look at:

 ```rust cargo``` is required